What’s new in anal cancer research and treatment?

-Important research into anal cancer is currently under way in many hospitals, medical centers, and other institutions around the country.
+Important research into anal cancer is now under way in many hospitals, medical centers, and other institutions around the world.
 Each year, scientists find out more about what causes the disease, how to prevent it, and how to improve treatment.

 Causes and prevention

-Research has identified the human papilloma virus (HPV) as a major factor in causing many cases of anal cancer.
+Research has identified the human papilloma virus (HPV) as a major cause of anal cancer.
 Researchers are learning how HPV affects molecules inside anal cells to cause them to become cancerous.

 Improved understanding of the molecular changes inside anal cancer cells is expected to help scientists develop new drugs to fight this disease.

 Ongoing research is being done on the value of screening tests for anal cancer, especially in people with major risk factors.
 The test studied most is anal cytology, sometimes called the anal Pap test.
 This test may be useful in early diagnosis of anal cancer and pre-cancer (called anal intraepithelial neoplasia, or AIN).
 In this test, cells are gently scraped from the lining layer of the anus and checked under a microscope.
 Some doctors already recommend this test for people at high risk for anal cancers, such as those who are HIV positive.

 Research is also in progress on treating AIN to help prevent cancer from developing.

 Anal cancer is not common, so it’s often hard to get enough people in clinical trials to study new treatments.
 Still, doctors are looking to improve on current treatments and develop new ones to help people with anal cancer.